Finding the Best eCommerce Platform to Grow Your Business

 - Seamless integration between a self-managed CMS and a managed eCommerce platform

 Next steps to implement the right solution

-Choosing the right combination of CMS and eCommerce platforms for your business can be overwhelming.
+Choosing the right eCommerce platforms for your business can be overwhelming.
 Fortunately, there are strong pros and cons for each solution that can help point you in the right direction.
-Look at each of the three overarching approaches to building an eCommerce offering, and select one option from each of the three that matches your requirements and budget.
+Look at each of the three overarching approaches to building an eCommerce offering with a CMS, and select one option from each of the three that matches your requirements and budget.
 Then evaluate them side-by-side to find the best fit for your business.